fiveoclock/Headworq-Scripts/jobmonkey/README.md

 # JobMonkey
-Just a small script for running regular jobs and sending reports.
+Just a small script for running recurring jobs and sending reports.

 The configuration is stored in a yaml file.
 Jobs consist of one mor more tasks.
 Where each task is a command to be executed.

 Features:

-* Configuration is stored in a yaml file.
+* Configuration is stored in a YAML file.
-* Jobs can be disabled
+* Jobs can be enabled or disabled
 * Job based reporting can be enabled 'always' or 'on-failure'
 * Reporting can be enabled for single tasks
 * Reports are sent via Telegram

-The script can send reports which can be defined on a task or job level.
+Usage:

     # jobmonkey -h
     usage: jobmonkey [-h] {list,run} ...